Glass Candy

-Glass Candy is an American electronic music duo from Portland, Oregon, formed in 1996 by vocalist Ida No and producer and multi-instrumentalist Johnny Jewel.
+Glass Candy was an American electronic music duo from Portland, Oregon, formed in 1996 by vocalist Ida No and producer and multi-instrumentalist Johnny Jewel.
 The band is part of the Italians Do It Better label.
 While the band's early work blends elements of no wave, art punk, and glam rock, their later work incorporates synth-pop and Italo disco.

 The band has evolved consistently through the years since their original collaboration, and experimenting with various musical styles.
 They have released a number of albums since the early 2000s, their most recent full-length being the B-side compilation album Deep Gems (2008).
 In 2010, the band released the six-song EP Feeling Without Touching.
-The band is working on their upcoming third studio album, Body Work.
+The band was working on their upcoming third studio album, Body Work, but with no information on the progress of the record before going on hiatus.

 History

 Beginnings

 Glass Candy was formed in Portland, Oregon by Ida No (born Lori Monahan), from Vancouver, Washington, and Johnny Jewel (born John Padgett), from Austin, Texas, in 1996.
 The two met the year before at a Fred Meyer grocery store where Jewel worked in Portland.
 They soon began producing music under the name Glass Candy and the Shattered Theatre.

 No describes the band's early work as "droney and weird."
 Their early releases drew heavily from no wave, post-punk, and art rock, as evidenced in their self-released first three singles, "Brittle Women" (1999), "Metal Gods" (2001) and a cover of Josie Cotton's "Johnny Are You Queer" (2002).
 They toured with The Convocation Of... in 2001, and released a live album that year on the Vermin Scum record label.